 The federated CDN for service providers

-Put your customers' video, apps and web content right where they need it, close to their audience.
-OnApp CDN extends your reach and makes it easy to create valuable new CDN services for your customers.
+Put your customers' video, apps and web content where they need it - close to their audience.
+OnApp CDN extends your reach to cities all over the world, and makes it easy to take your customers global.

 Different ways to deploy

-You can build private CDNs across your own datacenters.
-You can build a CDN across your own datacenters and expand it with locations from the OnApp federation, on demand.
-Or just use the federation to create your own custom CDNs.
-You can use OnApp CDN to extend your OnApp cloud service, or deploy it standalone.
+You can use OnApp CDN to extend your OnApp cloud, or deploy it standalone.
+You can build private CDNs across your own datacenters; build a CDN across your own datacenters and expand it with locations from the OnApp federation; or just use the federation to create your own custom CDNs, with no infrastructure required.

 OnApp CDNaaS (CDN as a Service) is the brains behind OnApp CDN.
-Hosted by OnApp at locations around the world, it's a CDN logic engine and global Anycast DNS service that determines which CDN location is best placed to serve a content request.
+Hosted by OnApp at locations around the world, it's a CDN logic engine and global Anycast DNS service that ensures content is delivered to end users from the best possible location.

-CDNaaS combines information about a user's location with the status and location of each server in the CDN, to find the best server to deliver content to a user, and uses DNS routing to reduce the number of network hops required, which is faster than the traditional DNS configurations used by most other CDNs.
-OnApp CDN also supports Google DNS and Open DNS, and custom CNAME URLs.
+CDNaaS combines information about a user's location with the status and location of each server in the CDN, to find the best server to fulfil each content request.
+It uses DNS routing to reduce the number of network hops required, which is much faster than traditional DNS configurations.

 Supported protocols & content types